neondatabase/postgresql_anonymizer/docs/declare_masking_rules.md

 * The masking rules are **NOT INHERITED** !
 If you have split a table into multiple partitions, you need to declare the masking rules for each partition.

+* Masking identity columns is tricky.
+If an identity column is defined as `GENERATED ALWAYS`, then static masking will not work on that column.
+Note identity columns are used most of the time for surrogate keys ( also known as "factless keys" ) and in general those keys should not required to be masked.
+However if you really need to mask and identity column you can redefine it as `GENERATED DEFAULT`.